 Police agencies are always understaffed.
 As a consequence, they staff their shifts with the most officers when most are required: evenings in general and Friday and Saturday nights in particular.
 Police agencies virtually always have the fewest officers working during weekday shifts when school is in session.

-In the Parkland shooting, multiple officers were present, but they did not enter the building where the shooting was occurring until it was too late.
+In the Parkland shooting, multiple officers were present, but they did not enter the building where the shooting was occurring—it was an enormous campus with multiple, widely separated buildings–until it was too late.
 The on-campus school liaison officer arrived at the building about two minutes after the first shots were fired, but, apparently paralyzed by fear, did not enter, and warned others not to approach the building.
 The first officers entered the building about 11 minutes after the attack began, but the shooter abandoned his weapon and left the building some five minutes earlier.
 His attack lasted only about six minutes.
-The responding officers, not realizing school security video was on a 20 minute delay, were slow in responding to the wounded.
+The responding officers, not realizing school security video was on a 20 minute delay, were unsurprisingly slow in responding to the wounded, some of who were shot though locked classroom doors.

 Of three unarmed coach/security officers in the involved building, one tried to attack the shooter and was killed.
 Two followed the contemporary rules of school safety and hid.
 They survived, but were later fired.
 One somehow doubts the family of the dead coach is glad he was forcibly unarmed.
 He is lauded a hero.
 One suspects his family would rather have him back.